Updated November 2025

-Getting caught up in logistical snags can often be attributed to poor communication among team members.
+Getting caught up in logistical snags can often be attributed to poor communication.
+Such teams who cross wires can benefit by leaving the office and taking on a new set problem solving activities to regain perspective.
 Excellent team communication improves productivity and morale.
-Here are some ways managers can get teams in sync.
+Here are other ways managers can get teams in sync.

 Open Office